 I have always loved Halloween (insert disclaimer here).
 I’m a big chicken when it comes to haunted houses or scary movies.
 I don’t want my heart leaping out of my chest or listening for every creak in the house, imagining that Freddie Krueger snuck in while I was gone.
 That said, no one would be afraid of this Halloween Cookie.

 We had some friends over for a BBQ, and that gave me a great excuse to make a spooky creepy crawly treat.
 Actually, these little spiders didn’t scare anyone, and they were fun to make.
 My inspiration was from That Skinny Chick.

-For the little spiders, I used a royal frosting (click here for recipe) and made these little spiders on a piece of wax paper with a photocopy spider on the underside.
+For the little spiders, I used royal frosting and made these little spiders on a piece of wax paper with a photocopy spider on the underside.
 Once they set, I carefully transferred them to the cookie.
 Also, let the cookie cool completely before you let those spiders jump on.

 This project would be perfect for the kiddos.
 They can add candy pieces, candy corn, or some fun sprinkles.
 This cookie would also be welcome at your Halloween party!
 Are you making any Halloween goodies?
 I would LOVE to see them, so give me a shout-out!

 Here are a few other fun projects that the kiddos would love to help with.